scholzj/strimzi-backup/README.md

 Notes:
 * The server certificates used by the different nodes are not part of the backup.
-  The Strimzi Cluster Operator will just create new ones once the cluster is restored.
+  The Strimzi Cluster Operator will create new ones once the cluster is restored.
-  As clients trust the Kafka cluster based on its Cluster CA, restoring the CLuster CA is sufficient to make sure the original trusted certificates work.
+  As clients trust the Kafka cluster based on its Cluster CA, restoring the Cluster CA is sufficient to make sure the original trusted certificates work.
-* `strimzi-backup` does not include any third party Secrets (such as listener server certificates).
+* `strimzi-backup` does not include any third-party Secrets (such as listener server certificates).
   You are responsible for backing them up and restoring them yourself.

 ### Restoring your Apache Kafka cluster